vierge-noire/cakephp-fixture-factories/README.md

 ```

 ### Chaining methods
-The aim of the test fixture factories is to bring business coherence in your test features.
+The aim of the test fixture factories is to bring business coherence in your test fixtures.
-This is achieved using the chainable methods of your factories.
-As long as those return `$this`, you may chain as much
-methods as you require.
+This can be simply achieved using the chainable methods of your factories.
+As long as those return `$this`, you may chain as much methods as you require.
 In the following example, we make use of a method in the Article factory in order to easily create articles with a job title.
 It is a simple study case, but this could be any pattern of your business logic.
 ```